Collective contributions to polarization in political voting: Model definition

 This is exactly the idea behind restricted Boltzmann machines, composed of two layers: hidden and visible units, where the visible units represent the senators' votes.
 The hidden units facilitate indirect couplings between the visible units \cite{hintonBoltzmannMachines1984}.
 As another crucial difference from the Ising model, Eq~\ref{eq:K model} can, with a judicious choice of $K$, present a simpler model with $3^K+N$ parameters instead of $\binom{N}{2}\sim N^2/2$, which for the Senate considerably surpasses the data size because $N^2/2 = 5,000 >10^3$.
-This bears similarity to the Naive Bayes Classifier from machine learning, another probabilistic mixture model, shown to be an optimal classifier even in some cases when variables have strong dependencies \cite{zhangOptimalityNaive2004}.
-Thus, Eq~\ref{eq:K model} presents a model that is motivated from a central tenet of voter behavior \cite{segalSupremeCourt2002} and is able to capture higher-order correlations of all orders without a concomitant cost in parameterization that the maxent approach entails.
+Thus, Eq~\ref{eq:K model} presents a model that is motivated from a central tenet of voter behavior \cite{segalSupremeCourt2002} and is able to capture higher-order correlations of all orders without a concomitant cost in parameterization that the maxent approach entails \cite{berettaStochasticComplexity2018}.

 To solve for the model parameters, we would like to fit the statistics of the roll-call votes $\{\vec x\}$.
-One way to do this is to maximize the chances that the data are produced by the model, which corresponds to maximizing the likelihood $p(\{\vec x\}|\theta)$ for parameters $\theta\equiv (\{h_i^{\rm eff}\}, \{g(\vec\sigma)\})$.
+One way to do this is to maximize the chances that the data are produced by the model, which corresponds to maximizing the likelihood $p(\{\vec x\}|\theta)$ for parameters $\theta\equiv (\{h_{\rm i}^{\rm eff}\}, \{g(\vec\sigma)\})$.
 Maximum likelihood, however, is prone to overfitting because it ignores the fact that one must also specify the model parameters uniquely from a much wider set.
 Instead, Bayes' Theorem provides a way to obtain the posterior probability and furthermore encodes the cost of specifying the parameters in the prior \cite{mackayInformationTheory2003},

 When the prior $p(\theta)$ is thin, we must pay a large cost for specifying tightly the parameters, and when it is broad, we pay less of a cost, formalizing Occam's Razor.
 In principle, we can specify the prior, calculate the likelihood, and then use Monte Carlo sampling to sample from the posterior, identifying the most likely outcomes (see Materials \& Methods for more details).